-The focus of the story is Maggie’s recover in hospital.
+The focus of the story is Maggie’s recovery in hospital.
 Her spinal cord has been damaged and she has severe burns.
 Her erstwhile fiance proves to be a louse, breaking her heart, though she really has more to worry about such as learning to walk again, if she can.

 She has a physical therapist who is particularly dour, as dour as Andrew MacDhui in “The Three Lives of Thomasina” who, as it happens, found love and romance as well, because really this is a romance.
 Can Maggie’s humor-filled chatter break through his dour silence and reserve?